Pixar Themed Baby Shower

 Pixar Baby Shower Games

 We played Match the Parents, The Price is Right, and Disney/Pixar Jeopardy.
-Since the mom of honor loves theme shows I thought this was a fun way to incorporate this.
+Since the mom of honor loves theme shows, this was a fun way to incorporate this.
 The Price is Right was easy after printing the cards.
-I went to Target, found the items I wanted, cut out tags put the dollar sign on one side and the price I paid on the other.
+The items for the game was found at target and the prices wrote on the opposite side of the point value.

-Jeporardy using a triboard and my handy cutting machine cut the word Jeopardy out of vinyl and did an outline that was cut from Cars 2 paper.
-Purchasing Disney paper I wrote the characters and numbers on each card and decorated with stars.
+Use a trifold poster board for the Jeopardy game.
+Use a cutting machine to cut out the word Jeopardy and some outlines from Cars 2 paper.
+You can purchase Disney paper and write the characters and numbers on each card and decorate with stars.

 Baby Shower Favors

-I used my Silhouette to cut the name files and then used my Xyron to make them into stickers and stuck them on some bags we found.
-Inside I made a small zipper bag, chapstick, a small notepad….I used the Onward theme for a sign here.
-For the kids, I used Finding Dory and did bubbles, stickers, and candy.
+A Silhouette to cut the name files and then a Xyron to make them into stickers to stick on some bags we found.
+Inside there is a small zipper bag, chapstick, a small notepad.
+Use the Onward theme for a sign here.
+For the kids, use Finding Dory with bubbles, stickers, and candy.

-Check out the patches Grandma and I made to add to the diaper backpack!
+Check out the patches made to add to the diaper backpack!
 Learn more about making patches on the Stellaire.